-- 1.1 Health and Wellbeing Boards (HWBs) assumed statutory responsibility for publishing and keeping up to date a pharmaceutical needs assessment (PNA) from 1 April 2013. - 1.2 The current PNA, published on 1st April 2015, needs to be reviewed and updated but will remain in use until a new PNA is approved by the HWB.
-The National Health Service (NHS) Pharmaceutical and Local Pharmaceutical Services Regulations 2013 require every HWB to publish its first PNA by 1 April 2018. - 1.3 The PNA provides a comprehensive, ongoing assessment of the local need for pharmaceutical services.
+- 1.1 Health and Wellbeing Boards (HWBs) assumed statutory responsibility for publishing and keeping up to date a pharmaceutical needs assessment (PNA) from 1 April 2013. - 1.2 The current PNA, published on 1st April 2018, needs to be reviewed and updated but will remain in use until a new PNA is approved by the HWB.
+The National Health Service (NHS) Pharmaceutical and Local Pharmaceutical Services Regulations 2013 require every HWB to publish its first PNA by 1 April 2021. - 1.3 The PNA provides a comprehensive, ongoing assessment of the local need for pharmaceutical services.
 This is different from identifying general health need.
-It also informs NHS England of the need for pharmaceutical services within Walsall.
-This includes decisions on applications for new pharmacy and dispensing appliance contractor premises. - 1.4 Walsall Council public health service and Walsall Clinical Commissioning Group (CCG) will use the PNA to inform their commissioning decisions. - 1.5 The HWB should be aware that the PNA process will be a significant and resource intensive piece of work over the next 12 months which includes a mandatory consultation exercise involving a number of external organisations. - 1.6 This paper will enable discussions at the Board with regard to actions that need to be taken to ensure that the Board are meeting their obligations under the regulations.
+PNAs are used by the NHS to make decisions on which NHS funded services need to be provided by local community pharmacies.
+It also informs NHS England of the need for pharmaceutical services within Walsall; this includes decisions on applications for new pharmacy and dispensing appliance contractor premises. - 1.4 Walsall Council Public Health and Walsall Clinical Commissioning Group (CCG) will use the PNA to inform their commissioning decisions. - 1.5 The HWB should be aware that the PNA process will be a significant and resource intensive piece of work over the next 12 months which includes a mandatory consultation exercise involving a number of external organisations (refer to Appendix 2). - 1.6 This paper will enable discussions at the Board with regard to actions that need to be taken to ensure that the Board are meeting their obligations under the regulations.